OpenNebula/docs/source/intro_release_notes/enterprise_upgrades/upgrade_510/upgrading_ha.rst

   $ rsync -r /var/lib/one/remotes/etc root@<follower_ip>:/var/lib/one/remotes

-Step 6.
+Step 7.
 Start OpenNebula in the Leader and Followers
 ================================================================================

-Start OpenNebula in the followers as described in Step 8 in the previous section (Upgrading Single Front-end deployments).
+Start OpenNebula in the followers as described in Step 8 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single_510>` guide.

-Step 7.
+Step 8.
 Check Cluster Health
 ================================================================================

 At this point the ``onezone show`` command should display all the followers active and in sync with the leader.

-Step 8.
+Step 9.
 Update the Hypervisors (KVM & LXD)
 ================================================================================

-Finally upgrade the hypervisors as described in Step 9 in the previous section (Upgrading Single Front-end deployments).
+Finally upgrade the hypervisors as described in Step 11 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single_510>` guide.